Compressed decision problems in hyperbolic groups: Introduction

 If we allow multiplication as well as addition gates we obtain \emph{arithmetic circuits}.
 For example, a circuit with $n$ gates can produce an integer of size $2^{2^n}$ using iterated squaring. \emph{Power circuits}, the topic of~\cite{MyUsWo}, replace multiplication of $x$ and $y$ by the operation $x \cdot 2^y$: that is, shifting the first input by the second.
 Thus a power circuit of depth $n$ can represent an integer of the size of a tower of exponentials of height $n$.
 The same authors use their new theory, in~\cite{MyUsWo11}, to show that the word problem in Baumslag's group~\cite{Baumslag69}

 is polynomial time.
-We note that Baumslag's group has a non-elementary Dehn function \cite{Plat04}; this demonstrates one of the many posible separations between the computational and the geometric theories of a group.
+Recently the complexity has been further improved to the parallel complexity class $\textsc{TC}^1$ \cite{MattesW22}.
+We note that Baumslag's group has a non-elementary Dehn function \cite{Plat04}; this demonstrates one of the many possible separations between the computational and the geometric theories of a group.

-Again exploiting various properties of power circuits, the authors of~\cite{DiekertLU12} give a cubic time algorithm for the word problem in Baumslag's group.
+Again exploiting various properties of power circuits, the authors of~\cite{DiekertLU12} give a cubic time algorithm for the word problem in Baumslag's group~\cite[Theorem~16]{DiekertLU12}.
 They also show that the word problem for Higman's group~\cite{Higman51}

-is polynomial time.
+is polynomial time~\cite[Theorem~19]{DiekertLU12}.

-Of course, even more extreme compression is possible and this, surprisingly, leads to polynomial-time algorithms for even more extreme groups.
-The authors of \cite{DisonER16, DisonER18} use Ackermann functions; they show that the word problems for the \emph{hydra groups}~\cite{DisonRiley13}
+Of course, even more extreme compression is possible and this leads to polynomial-time algorithms for even more extreme groups.
+The authors of \cite{DisonER16, DisonER18} construct certain HNN--extensions of the \emph{hydra groups}~\cite{DisonRiley13}